 The step-by-step tutorial below explains how to configure your WordPress Reading Settings.

-- 1 How To Configure Your WordPress Settings – Tutorial
+- How To Configure Your WordPress Site – Reading Settings – Tutorial

-This takes you to the ‘Reading Settings’ page …
+This brings up the ‘Reading Settings’ page in your web browser …

 As mentioned in the introduction section of this tutorial, there are only a few settings to configure in this section, but these are very important.